EverNife/EverNifeCore/README.md

 To build this plugin you will require a few dependencies that are private or paid.

-If you really want to build this project, remove the code that depends on "EverForgeLib" as this is my Forge library for some mods.

 ## API

 This plugin holds several APIs for many different things like Player Management, File Handling, Commands, Localization, Database Manipulation, etc.